asteroid-lang/asteroid/Asteroid User Guide.md

 Control structure implementation in Asteroid is along the lines of any of the modern programming languages in use such as Python, Swift, or Rust.
 For example, the `for` loop allows you to iterate over lists without having to explicitly define a loop index counter.
 In addition, the `if` statement defines what does or does not happen when certain conditions are met.
 For a list of all control statements in Asteroid, see the reference guide.

-As we said, in terms flow of control statements there are really not a lot of surprises since Asteroid supports loops and conditionals in a way very similar to many of the other modern programming languages in use today.
+As we said, in terms of flow of control statements there are really not a lot of surprises.
+This is because Asteroid supports loops and conditionals in a very similar way to many of the other modern programming languages in use today.
 For example, here is a short program with a `for` loop that prints out the first six even positive integers,
 ```
 load system "io".